jackhardy1/martian-robots/README.md

 #### What would I improve on if I had more time?

-This took me a bit more than 3 hours - perhaps 4 or so.
+This did take me more than 3 hours as I really wanted to get the logic to work well, but I didn't have time to work on the user interface, which would need more work.
 If I had more time, I would have liked to have also done:

 Another class for commands, so that I can extend this with more commands at a later date.

 Another class for a grid / planet, with set boundaries.

-A proper command line interface to be able to interact with user inputs (gets.chomp)
+A proper command line interface to be able to interact with user inputs (gets.chomp) from the terminal

 Included tests for edge cases

-More refactoring with my tests to include double to mock the behaviour of the robot.
+More refactoring with my tests to include doubles to mock the behaviour of the robot.

 More refactoring with my other code.

+A front-end interactive display viewable on a phone / website.

 #### How to play the game from IRB / PRY: